huyTomTran/dotnetbooks/README.md

    ###### Database: MySQL
    ###### Backend: ASP.Net Core 3.1

-Deployment site was built using Azure Web Services with access link as following:
+Deployment site was built using Azure Web Services which can be access by click the following hyperlink:
 [OnlineBookStore](https://dotnetbooks.azurewebsites.net).